suspistew/scion/README.md

 ## Why this project ?

+Well, firstly because it was a good way to learn.
+Then because a lot of projects these days focus on adding a lot of feature pretexting feature parity with big editors.
+Here we focus on the features that we really need for our projects.
+We won't add things just because they are cool, but because we need them in a game project

 Scion relies on a short list of principles that also serves as a guideline:

 - Strong focus on **2D** only.